|Alias||Lucamore the Lusty|

 Appearance and Character

 In 55 AC, a great tourney was held to celebrate the completion of the Dragonpit.
 Ser Lucamore was the victor of the great melee in the pit.
 After the death of Ser Willam the Wasp the following year, Jaehaerys awarded a white cloak to Ser Lucamore.
 Ser Lucamore was on duty when Balerion returned to King's Landing in 56 AC with the afflicted Princess Aerea Targaryen barely clinging to him.
 Lucamore shoved through the onlookers and carried the girl to Grand Maester Benifer.
-He later told anyone who'd listen that the princess was stick thin, but so hot with fever, he could feel the heat through his armor, there was blood in her eyes and something was moving beneath her skin.
+He later told anyone who'd listen that the princess was stick thin, so hot with fever he could feel the heat through his armor, there was blood in her eyes and something was moving beneath her skin.
 He was summoned by King Jaehaerys the next day and commanded not to speak of Aerea anymore.

-Ser Gyles requested to King Jaehaerys that Ser Lucamore be put to death.
+Ser Gyles requested that Ser Lucamore be put to death.
 In front of the king, Lucamore fell to his knees, confessed his guilt, and begged for mercy.
-According to Septon Barth, the king might have granted the mercy, had Lucamore not been foolish enough to add "for the sake of my wives and children" to the end of his plea, as this was tantamount to throwing his crimes in the king's face.
+According to Septon Barth, the king might have granted it, had Lucamore not been foolish enough to add "for the sake of my wives and children" to the end of his plea, as this was tantamount to throwing his crimes in the king's face.
 Jaehaerys declared he would have no oathbreakers serving him, and Queen Alysanne added that Lucamore had not only broken the vows of the Kingsguard, but also his marriage vows.
 None of the three marriages could be declared lawful, and thus all the children were bastards.
 Alysanne also declared that his wives were not entirely innocent: while each woman had been unaware of the other two, they had known that Lucamore was a knight of the Kingsguard and thus not allowed to wed.
 She declared some mercy would be granted for them, but none for him.

-Ser Lucamore was gelded by his former Sworn Brothers of the Kingsguard, after which King Jaehaerys sent Lucamore to the Wall to join the Night's Watch.
+Ser Lucamore was gelded by his former sworn brothers of the Kingsguard, after which King Jaehaerys sent Lucamore to the Wall to join the Night's Watch.
 Two of his elder sons choose to accompany him.
 A daughter chose to become a septa.
 His three wives were each sent into exile away from King's Landing, the first given to the charge of Lord Bywin Strong of Harrenhal, Lucamore's brother in the riverlands, the second to Lord Daemon Velaryon of Driftmark in the crownlands, and the third wife was sent to Ser Garon and Lord Boremund Baratheon of Storm's End in the stormlands, along with their children, who were forbidden to continue using the surname Strong from that day forth.
 The children of his first wife were known as Rivers, the children of his second as Waters, and the children of his third as Storm.
 Lucamore forever more became known as Lucamore the Lusty.
 His deceits are recorded in the White Book and are sung about in a humorous song.

 A Feast for Crows